Editing and Revision Tips for Your Work

-6. After careful word-by-word editing, now consider the content of the piece.
+- After careful word-by-word editing, now consider the content of the piece.
 Ask yourself this question: What’s the central idea I’m trying to communicate?
-This is something you should really do as you write the piece, but oftentimes the story get away from you, so it’s a good idea to remind yourself what you’re really trying to convey in the piece.
+This is something you should really do as you write the piece, but oftentimes the story gets away from you, so it’s a good idea to remind yourself what you’re really trying to convey in the piece.

-7. Trust your inner voice and intuition.
-Something about the piece feels nagging, but we have a tendency not to listen to what our writers’ instincts is telling us.
+- Trust your inner voice and intuition.
+Something about the piece feels nagging, but we have a tendency not to listen to what our writers’ instincts are telling us.
 Read the piece two or three times out loud.
 If you find yourself stumbling over the same sentence or paragraph, be honest with yourself and realize it needs to be cut or revised.

 However, do keep in mind how you feel about the changes suggested, and then respond accordingly!